 The feasibility study into Community-led Resource Recovery for the current recycling centres went to Council on 7 March 2023.
-Council recommendations copied below.
+The Council recommendation is copied below.

 Staff is currently working with Envision to progress the recommendations and continue conversations with community groups and Tangata whenua.